elizabethh34/quiz-app/README.md

 # World Capitals Quiz Web App

-Built using React, this quiz lets users tst their knowledge of capital cities.
+Built using React, this quiz lets users test their knowledge of capital cities.